IrekBigaj/Python_exercises/README.md

-# Python_exercises
 # Python exercises and practices
-# Mostly 100 days of code
+Mostly 100 days of code
-# And Automation with Python
+And Automation with Python